infinum/eightshift-docs/website/docs/basics/block-manifest.md

 *custom feature*

-This key is used to provide options used in the Block Editor options like SelectControl or RangeControl.
-With this key you can pass options and change theme depending on the component used.
+This key is used to provide options used in the Block Editor options for components like SelectControl or RangeControl.
+With this key, you can pass options and change them depending on the component used.
 Please check [this chapter](blocks-component-in-block) for more details.

 ## The power of manifest.json